Grumberlings/gb_test/pages/series/097_components.md

 layout: "series"
 series: "Components"
 title: "Components series"
-excerpt: The repeating elements, brightly coloured and polished surfaces might suggest the appearance of consumer products, but they are obviously hand crafted with each having individual elements and organic imperfections
+excerpt: The repeating components, with brightly coloured and polished surfaces might suggest the appearance of consumer products.
+However, each has individual properties and organic imperfections, displaying the marks of making and perhaps damage or wear.
 thumbnail: assets/img/Components04/small/Components04_01.jpg
 ---

-Component parts produced in batches produces a range of options from which I can choose allows me to quite spontaneous in the creation of the final form.
+The repeating components, with brightly coloured and polished surfaces might suggest the appearance of consumer products.
+However, each has individual properties and organic imperfections, displaying the marks of making and perhaps damage or wear.

-The repeating elements, brightly coloured and polished surfaces might suggest the appearance of consumer products.
-On closer inspection they are obviously hand crafted with each having individual elements and organic imperfections.
+Component parts are cast in batches and forms a pallet of options.
+Each unique piece slowly grows driven by the selection from this library and a response to the form and surface properties of the piece.